rfwekker/smartos-live/src/vm/man/vmadm.1m.md

     nics.*.gateway:

-        The IPv4 router on this network (not required if using DHCP)
+        The IPv4 or IPv6 router on this network (not required if using DHCP)

-        type: string (IPv4 address)
+        type: string (IPv4 or IPv6 address)
         vmtype: OS,KVM
         listable: yes (see above)
         create: yes